 We start by analyzing the factual circumstances surrounding the termination and the legal claims/defenses that could be in play.
 Then, we identify the points of leverage that can be exploited in the negotiation.

-At Workplace Legal, we are keenly aware of these real-world business issues, and we work hard to advocate for our clients while, at the same time, preserving their reputation and future relationships.
-We advise you continually throughout the process so you always know your next best alternative and can make an informed decision on when to compromise and when to litigate.
+At Workplace Legal, we are keenly aware of these real-world business issues, and we work hard to advocate for you while, at the same time, preserving your reputation and future relationships.
+We advise you continually throughout the negotiation process so you always know your next best alternative and can make an informed decision on when to hold firm, when to compromise, and – when all else fails – when to litigate.